Academic Staff

 Tutored Theses:

-- Regionalisierung von Elektrolysekapazitäten unter Berücksichtigung der Residuallast - Modellentwicklung und -anwendung (Bachelor Thesis Industrial Engineering, in progress)
+• Regionalisierung von Elektrolysekapazitäten unter Berücksichtigung der Residuallast - Modellentwicklung und -anwendung (Bachelor Thesis Industrial Engineering, 2023)

-- Modellierung von Windenergie Einspeisezeitreihen mit Reanalysedaten - Gegenüberstellung von COSMO-REA6 und ERA5 Winddaten (Bachelor Thesis Industrial Engineering, in progress)
+• Modellierung von Windenergie Einspeisezeitreihen mit Reanalysedaten - Gegenüberstellung von COSMO-REA6 und ERA5 Winddaten (Bachelor Thesis Industrial Engineering, 2023)

 Weitere Informationen finden Sie hier.